Higher derivatives of the end-point map of a linear control system via adapted coordinates: Introduction

 We propose two particular applications of the presented theory.
 First, in Subsection~\ref{ssec:groups}, we calculate the adapted coordinates for an invariant control system on a matrix group.
 In this case the construction turns out to be quite simple.
 Moreover, it allows for an easy derivation of some formulas of Le Donne \cite{ELD_new}.
 We also comment on the case of a general Lie group.

 Later in Subsection~\ref{ssec:sr}, we study second-order optimality conditions for a sub-Riemannian geodesic problem.
-Our idea is to interpret the assertion of Agrachew-Sarychew Index Lemma \cite{Agrachev_Sarychev_1996} as non-controllability conditions for a certain control system involving first and second derivatives of the end-point map.
-However, by Theorem~\ref{thm:adapted_q}, in adapted coordinates $(t,\q{1},\q{2})$ this system is an affine control system, and we may address the question of its controllability using the results of Sussmann and Jurdjevic \cite{Sussmann_Jurdjevic_1972}.
-It turns out that the criteria for non-controlability gives precisely the \emph{Goh conditions} (see Lemmas~\ref{lem:results_deg_2} and \ref{lem:parts}).
-It seems to us that such an interpretation of Goh conditions was not present in the literature so far, not to mention that (once the Agrachew-Sarychew Index Lemma is known) the proof does not requires making any estimates.
-We also refer to a forthcoming publication of one of us \cite{MJ_SR_deg2} for further applications of adapted coordinates in sub-Riemannian geometry.
+Our idea is to interpret the assertion of Agrachev-Sarychev Index Lemma \cite{Agrachev_Sarychev_1996} as non-controllability conditions for a certain control system involving first and second derivatives of the end-point map.
+However, by Theorem~\ref{thm:adapted_q}, in adapted coordinates $(t,\q{1},\q{2})$ this system is a control-affine system, and we may address the question of its controllability using the results of Sussmann and Jurdjevic \cite{Sussmann_Jurdjevic_1972}.
+It turns out that the criteria for non-controllability give precisely the \emph{Goh conditions} \cite{Goh_1966} (see Lemmas~\ref{lem:results_deg_2} and \ref{lem:parts}).
+It seems to us that such an interpretation of Goh conditions was not present in the literature so far, not to mention that (once the Agrachev-Sarychev Index Lemma is known) the proof does not require making any estimates.
+This observation is a basis of a Hypothesis~\ref{hyp} (backup-ed by some calculations) that higher-order Goh conditions introduced recently in \cite{Monti_third_order_2020,Boarotto_Monti_Socionovo_2022} are a consequence of non-controllability of a control-affine system described by Theorem~\ref{thm:adapted_q_polynomial}.
+We also refer to a publication of one of us \cite{MJ_SR_deg2} for further applications of adapted coordinates in sub-Riemannian geometry.
+Here these were used to study the geometry of second-order approximation of the end-point map around a minimizing trajectory.

-\paragraph{A remark about jets} \begin{rem} In general there is a sense to speak about higher derivatives only for maps valued in a vector space.
+\paragraph{A remark about jets} \begin{rem} In general, there is a sense to speak about higher derivatives only for maps valued in a vector space.
 Indeed, consider the end-point map $\End^t:\U\lra M$ at $u\in \Omega$.
 Let $\phi: M\supset U\lra \R^n$ be local coordinates on $M$ around $p=\End^t(u)$.
 We may then calculate the Taylor expansion of $\phi\circ \End^t:\U\lra \R^n$, but then, say, the $k$-th order term will not transform well when passing to a new coordinate system.
 In other words, $\D^k_u\End^t[\du]$ is not a well-defined geometric object for $k\geq 2$.